 When to go

-Your passport must be valid for at least six months beyond your intended stay in São Tomé and must contain at least two completely blank pages, one for the visa and one for the entry stamp.
+Once the documents are obtained, print and present them at the border.
+Note: a 20 euro fee per person is payable in cash for everyone who requires a visa, even after an application has been completed and paid for.
+Your passport must be valid for at least twelve months beyond your intended stay in São Tomé and must contain at least two completely blank pages, one for the visa and one for the entry stamp.

 Malaria prophylactics are a requirement.